Living in the UK for almost a decade now, missing home (the Philippines) is inevitable. I normally feel homesick most of all in winter time.

 The Philippines is the home of some of the most beautiful beaches in the world!

-Philippines archipelago has 7000+ islands with gorgeous beaches and stunning landscapes.
+Philippines archipelago has 7000+ islands with gorgeous beaches, beautiful waterfalls and stunning landscapes.
 I’m sure there’s one Philippine island that will definitely captivate your heart.

 My personal favourite is Palawan!
 I bet most people would agree why.